 A summary of the various components of the Company's Consolidated Statement of Comprehensive Income follows.
-Discussion of the significant changes in each of these components for the period ended June 30, 2023 compared to the prior year period are provided on the following pages.
+Discussion of the significant changes in each of these components for the period ended September 30, 2023 compared to the comparable prior year period are provided on the following pages.

-During the Period, the Attractions division continued the strong financial performance that it had in the prior year, which followed two challenging years for tourism and hospitality in Canada as a result of COVID-19.
-The Real Estate division is facing more difficult headwinds, particularly on land sales, as a result of the interest rate environment and the overall economic outlook, which is impacting the overall demand for development lands.
-Historically, the Company does not have significant sales activity in the first quarter of its fiscal year, so sales of \$12.7 are considered part of a positive start to the fiscal year.
+During the Period, the Attraction's Division continued its strong financial performance from the prior year, which followed two challenging years for tourism and hospitality in Canada as a result of COVID-19.
+The Real Estate Division is facing more difficult headwinds, particularly on land sales, as a result of the interest rate environment and the overall economic outlook, which is impacting the overall demand for development lands.
+Historically, the Company does not have significant sales activity in the first half of its fiscal year, so sales of \$14.3 (September 30, 2022 - \$12.3) are consistent with expectations.

-The Company's rental operations for the Period continued to show strong performance in both the Real Estate Division and the Attractions division, while the Company was able to leverage its cash and cash equivalents balance, and the increasing interest rates, to drive higher interest income.
+The Company's rental operations for the Period continued to show strong performance in both the Real Estate Division and the Attractions Division, while the Company was able to leverage its cash and cash equivalents balance, and the increasing interest rates, to drive higher interest income.

-The financial results for the period ended June 30, 2023:
+The financial results for the period ended September 30, 2023: